Enderbyte-Programs/Justintime-Compressed-C/README.md

 Either download the provided jcc.exe or download entire repository and run build.ps1 (requires execution policy change)

 NOTE: jcc files from before version 3 will not work in version 3 and above.
 Please recompile to fit this new format
+NOTE: jcc files from versions 3-7 will not work on version 8 and above.
+Please recompile to fit new format

     usage: jcc <file> [options]